Find the Best Mortgage

 Refinances are considered uninsured transactions and, therefore, carry higher risks.
 Lenders price the higher risk based on the number of exceptions to their policy they will make in exchange for the risk they are taking with a specific mortgage.

 Refinances can occur for many reasons.
 Extending your mortgage balance or amortization would be considered a refinance.
 Changing a mortgage covenant, such as adding or removing someone from the property’s land title, would be a refinance.
 Adding a HELOC by changing the registered charge on the property would be considered a refinance.
-Combining a HELOC and mortgage separately mortgaged on the same property’s title but with different lenders will be regarded as a refinance.
+Combining a HELOC and a mortgage, both separately mortgaged on the same property’s title but with different lenders, will be regarded as a refinance.
 Combining two separately registered collateral charges on the same property may be considered a refinance.
 Transferring a mortgage to a prime (A) lender from an alternative (B or private) lender will be regarded as a refinance.

 Converting or Transferring a Mortgage